carbon-language/carbon-lang/docs/design/name_lookup.md

 The Carbon standard library is in the `Carbon` package.
 A very small subset of this standard library is provided implicitly in every file's scope.
-This is called the "prelude" package.
+This is called the "prelude".

-Names in the prelude package will be available without scoping names.
-For example, `Bool` will be the commonly used name in code, even though the underlying type may be `Carbon::Bool`.
-Also, no `import` will be necessary to use `Bool`.
+Names in the prelude will be available without a package qualifier.
+For example, the name `Type` can be directly used in code without a `Carbon.` qualifier, even though it belongs to the `Carbon` package, and no import is necessary to use the name `Type`.

 ## Open questions